Sync manager

 The clients engine includes some meta-data about each client.
 We've decided we can't replace the clients engine with the FxA device record and we can't simply drop this engine entirely.

-Of particular interest is "commands" - these involve communicating with the engine regarding commands targetting it, and accepting commands to be send to other devices.
+Of particular interest is "commands" - these involve communicating with the engine regarding commands targeting it, and accepting commands to be send to other devices.
 Note that outgoing commands are likely to not originate from a sync, but instead from other actions, such as "restore bookmarks".

 However, because the only current requirement for commands is to wipe the store, and because you could anticipate "wipe" also being used when remotely disconnecting a device (eg, when a device is lost or stolen), our lives would probably be made much simpler by initially supporting only per-engine wipe commands.